-The existing floodplain model was developed by state agencies and the LMRWD in 2002.
-Since this time, there has been a significant change in the water surface elevation and the LMRWD leadership questioned the model's effectiveness as a decision-making tool and its use for resource management.
+State agencies and the LMRWD developed the existing floodplain model in 2002.
+Since this time, there has been a significant change in the water surface elevation, and the LMRWD leadership questioned the model's effectiveness as a decision-making tool and its use for resource management.
 In 2022 the LMRWD oversaw a process to compare the efficiency of the model with the updated District rules.
-It was determined that the floodplain model needed to be updated, a process that is currently underway.
+The LMRWD determined that the floodplain model needed to be updated, a process that is currently underway.